kidsneuro-lab/vdjpuzzle/README.md

 Type `source activate vdjpuzzle` to activate the environment.

-Symlink or copy bin/vdjpuzzle into your path with the following command
+Symlink or copy bin/vdjpuzzle into your path by copying the following command in the .bashrc file in your home directory and substituting path_to_vdjpuzzle_dir with the absolute VDJPuzzle directory

+PATH=/path_to_vdjpuzzle_dir:$PATH

 VDJPuzzle requires the [Ensembl reference genome](https://ccb.jhu.edu/software/tophat/igenomes.shtml).
 Other reference genome can be utilized (see details below).